edit4i/gh-bpe-openai-go/README.md

 ## Installation

-### Using Pre-compiled Binaries (Recommended)

-The package includes pre-compiled binaries for common platforms:
+The package includes pre-compiled libraries for:
-- Linux (x86_64, aarch64)
+- Linux (x86_64, arm64)
 - macOS (x86_64, arm64)
 - Windows (x86_64)

-Simply install using go get:
+### Using `go get`

 ```bash
 go get github.com/edit4i/gh-bpe-openai-go
 ```

-The appropriate binary will be automatically used for your platform.
+The appropriate library for your platform is included in the package and will be automatically used during compilation.

 ### Building from Source